Jacki-O: Early life

-Angela Faye Kohn was born on November 24, 1973, in Miami and she grew up in the Liberty City area of the city.
+Angela Faye Kohn was born on November 24, 1975, in Miami and grew up in the Liberty City area of the city.
 Her father is Haitian, while her mother, was African-American.
 She has two sisters and two brothers.
 She started writing poetry in middle school and freestyle rap in high school.
 She attended Miami Northwestern Senior High School, dropped out of high school, but later earned a GED.
 On December 23, 1994, Kohn gave birth to a daughter, Brittany Di'Angelis Brookins.

-Music career

-In 2002, Jacki teamed up with Poe Boy Entertainment to obtain a recording contract; in the process, she released helped established Poe Boy first mixtape, entitled The Official Bootleg.
-It went on to sell over 70,000 copies and was downloaded over 200,000 times.
-In 2003 she released her first music video, "Nookie", which became her biggest hit to date.

-In early 2004, Jacki-O was dropped from Warner Bros and later signed to TVT Records, whereupon she released another music video, "Fine", (featuring the Ying Yang Twins), as well as two more singles, "Slow Down" and "Break You Off" featuring producer Jazze Pha.
-Her debut album, Poe Little Rich Girl, was released October 26, 2004, selling 20,345 in its first week.
-In late 2005 she left Poe Boy and TVT Records and started her own Independent label Jack Move Entertainment.

-In March 2010, Jacki-O announced that she is gearing up for the release of a new street album/mixtape, titled Griselda Blanco, which she plans to release digitally.
-The first single released from the mixtape was entitled, 'Bang Bang,' and was a rumored verbal attack on fellow female rapper Lil' Kim.

-In 2014, Jacki-O announced via her official Facebook account that she transitioned from Gangsta rap to Christian hip hop due to religious commitment, stating that she has been 'touched by GOD' and that She will release her next album when the timing is right.

 Writing

 Jacki-O's first novel is called Grown & Gangsta (2008), described as an "urban tale".
 She released her autobiography, Relentless in 2010, which detailed her life growing up in Miami, Haitian background, rise to fame as a rapper, and her charity work with people with disabilities."

 Hip hop feuds

 Foxy Brown

 On April 23, 2005, an altercation occurred between Jacki-O and Foxy Brown at Circle House Studios in Miami, Florida.
 Jacki-O stated that her refusal to "bow down" to Brown was the prime motive in the physical altercation.
 A day following the incident, she stated to MTV News: "I just know that yesterday I did not go there to get in no altercation.more."